 Here are key factors every exporter must check before accepting any export order:

-1. Accurate Export Pricing & Cost Calculation
+1. Accurate Export Pricing & Cost Calculation in an export order

 This is where many exporters go wrong.
 Before accepting an order, ensure your export pricing includes: